neicnordic/sda-pipeline/dev_utils/README.md

 }
 ```

 The values of the decrypted datafile checksums can be found by getting from the queue the message that was published at verification either by using the API or the webgui.
-After ingestion is finalized the backup bucket is synced with the archive and contains the header-stripped datafile.
+After ingestion is finalized the backup bucket is backuped with the archive and contains the header-stripped datafile.

 #### Example message to perform mapping